vladislavkotx/LibrariesTaintAnalysisPythonDataset/README.md

     FN,%                     Rate of defects we expect to report, but we do not report them in test case Passed,%                 Rate of defects we expect to report and we report them in test case Defects N                Amount of reported defects in test case
-    Defects: [               List of reported defects in test case  for Typescript (node.js 16) path/to/file.py:(FileLineNumber) (Defect description)
+    Defects: [               List of reported defects in test case path/to/file.py:(FileLineNumber) (Defect description)
     ]
     Files                    Amount of analyzed files in test case